Club Foot Orchestra: Current members

-Silent Film Scoring
+Silent film scoring

 The Club Foot Orchestra is known for their live accompaniment to silent films, including features and shorts of widespread genres.
 The scores are written collaboratively, in a process they describe as "a fundamental element in their unique musical style."
 They also perform music in other genres, such as Custer's score for choreographer Joe Goode's Maverick Strain performance installation and Marriott's scores for Della Davidson's Ten PM Dream and Eva Luna.

 Marriott explained how they started writing for movies: